cmrivers/epipy/mers.md

  ![Case tree plot of MERS clusters](https://github.com/cmrivers/epipy/blob/master/figs/MERS_casetree.png?raw=True)

+ It look slike most clusters get to only one or two generations before dying out.
   There was clearly a huge spike in cases around April.
 However, case tree plots only include cases that are part of human clusters.
 Let's look at an [epicurve](http://cmrivers.github.io/epipy/plots/2014/02/01/epicurves/), which will include all cases, to learn more.